theam/guides/quality-assurance/README.md

 Daily test runs give you a complete view of how the application is performing and how it behaves under pressure.

 ## What we do

-To run UI automation, integration, load, and performance tests of the entire application at night when the environmental load is low.
+We run UI automation, integration, load, and performance tests of the entire application at night when the environmental load is low.

 The results are then combined and distributed as reports to the necessary teams.